mattmc3/antidote/README.md

 pz prompt sindresorhus/pure
 ```

-ZSH has builtin functionality for switching and managing prompts.
+Zsh has builtin functionality for switching and managing prompts.
-Running this ZSH builtin command will give you a list of the prompt themes you have available:
+Running this Zsh builtin command will give you a list of the prompt themes you have available:

 ```shell
 prompt -l
 ```

 If you would like to make more prompt themes available, you can use the `-a` flag.
-This will not set the theme, but make it available to easily switch during your ZSH session.
+This will not set the theme, but make it available to easily switch during your Zsh session.

 For example, in your `.zshrc` add the following: